apaijmans/AFS_genetic_legacy/README.md

 ## Overview

 This is the workflow used in the paper "The genetic legacy of extreme exploitation in a polar vertebrate" (LINK).
+The raw microsatellite data are available via the Zenodo repository, doi:10.5281/zenodo.3585717.

 To run the analyses,